 Ask renters to provide references from their previous landlords on their application.
 It is your responsibility as the landlord or property manager to get in touch with the referees to get an idea of how they behave as a tenant.
 If your tenant hasn’t rented before, or they are a student, then you won’t be able to do this; in this case, consider adding a co-signer to the lease for your own security.

 Check out your tenants’ address history and their previous employment details, and this will give you an idea of whether they have a stable lifestyle.
 If you are choosing between two applicants, you might prefer someone who tends to rent long term and who holds a steady job.
 If you rent to someone who moves frequently, you’re likely to have to advertise and go through the screening process again soon.

 As a landlord, you know that the more people that live in your property, the greater the wear and tear is likely to be.
-Although the Department of Housing and Urban Development does not have a hard and fast rule on occupancy levels but under the Fair Housing Act, a max of two tenants per bedroom is considered fair unless there are specific considerations, such as:
+Although the Department of Housing and Urban Development does not have a hard and fast rule on occupancy levels, under the Fair Housing Act a maximum of two tenants per bedroom is considered fair unless there are specific considerations, such as:

 - Special housing codes

 - Size of bedroom and layout of the property